×

 (via Advanced Practice Nurses Association and Opioid Response Network)

-provides a brief screening and referral guideline for nurses as well as national resources to provide patients.
+This pocket guide provides a brief screening and referral guideline for nurses as well as national resources to provide patients.

 National Practice Guideline for the Treatment of Opioid Use Disorders